imhotep/hass-unifi-access/README.md

 ### Event metadata
 - door_name
 - door_id
-- actor # this is the name of the user that accessed the door
+- actor # this is the name of the user that accessed the door.
+If set to N/A that means UNAUTHORIZED ACCESS!
 - type # `unifi_access_entry` or `unifi_access_exit`

 # Example automation